Age Friendly SA - infographic poster A4

-A number of early action projects are already underway, including the establishment of an Age Friendly SA Grant Round, providing grants of up to $25,000 to deliver projects that contribute to an age friendly South Australia.
-Eight Age Friendly SA Grants were awarded to local Councils and community organisations in 2017/18.
+A number of early action projects included the establishment of an Age Friendly SA Grant Round, now providing grants of up to $60,000 to deliver projects that contribute to an age friendly South Australia.

 Adelaide Hills Council

-This project will explore and develop transport options within existing networks and resources, focussing on older people who are isolated, vulnerable or at risk, to increase their connections with their community and engage in meaningful activities.
-This project will establish a network of trained peer educator volunteers, create opportunities for people to make valued community contributions, and support access to important information, supports and services.
+This project has developed transport options within existing networks and resources, focussing on older people who are isolated, vulnerable or at risk, to increase their connections with their community and engage in meaningful activities.
+This project established a network of trained volunteers to create opportunities for people to make valued community contributions, and support access to important information, supports and services.

 City of Mount Gambier

-This project will engage with older local residents in sharing their memories and stories about living in Mount Gambier, and together with images and historical photographs, develop the Mount Gambier Immersive Stories Virtual Tool.
-The virtual tool will raise awareness of Mount Gambier’s sites of personal and historical significance with the broader community, while also increasing access to these sites for people who are unable to do so for a range of reasons.
+This project engaged with older local residents in sharing their memories and stories about living in Mount Gambier, and together with images and historical photographs, develop the Mount Gambier Immersive Stories Virtual Tool.
+The virtual tool raises awareness of Mount Gambier’s sites of personal and historical significance with the broader community, while also increasing access to these sites for people who are unable to do so for a range of reasons.

 District Council of Yankalilla

-This project will establish an extensive community volunteer program and partner with a range of organisations to co-design environmental projects and activities for the benefit of the whole district.
+This project establishes an extensive community volunteer program partnering with a range of organisations to co-design environmental projects and activities for the benefit of the whole district.

-The project will introduce activities to enhance the district’s natural environment and conservation, and foster increased wellbeing and fitness for its participants.
-For volunteers, the project will provide opportunities for contributions, lifelong learning and will help breakdown stereotypes through shared intergenerational activities.
+The project introduced activities to enhance the district’s natural environment and conservation, and foster increased wellbeing and fitness for its participants.
+For volunteers, the project provided opportunities for contributions and lifelong learning, helping break down stereotypes through shared intergenerational activities.

-This multi-partnership project will deliver an extensive ‘Your Life -Your Say’ community education program to raise awareness about safeguarding rights and promoting the wellbeing of older people, while also teaching digital skills valuable for everyday life.
+This multi-partnership project delivers an extensive ‘Your Life-Your Say’ community education program to raise awareness about safeguarding rights and promoting the wellbeing of older people, while also teaching digital skills valuable for everyday life.
 The project aims to increase the use of and completion of important tools for older people and their families, to safeguard their wishes and interests such as advance care directives.

 City of Campbelltown

-This project will promote the inclusion and value of diverse older population by capturing the richness of an intergenerational multicultural community through interviewing older people and engaging younger people from diverse backgrounds.
+This project promotes the inclusion and value of a diverse older population by capturing the richness of an intergenerational multicultural community through interviewing older people and engaging younger people from diverse backgrounds.

 City of Onkaparinga, City of Marion, City of Holdfast Bay, City of Charles Sturt, City of West Torrens, City of Port Adelaide Enfield

-This regional partnership will establish a social connection program that will engage older people from over six councils, including men’s shed participants, through activities and shared learning focused on fishing, and other opportunities for ageing well.
+This regional partnership established a social connection program that engages older people from over six councils, including men’s shed participants, through activities and shared learning focused on fishing, and other opportunities for ageing well.

 City of Prospect

-This project will establish a local Community Choir for older people to connect with others that share a love for singing.
-The project will provide participants with singing skills, opportunities to perform, and lifelong learning.
+This project established a local Community Choir for older people to connect with others who share a love of singing.
+The project provides participants with singing skills, opportunities to perform, and lifelong learning.

 City of Unley, Town of Walkerville, City of Burnside, City of Prospect

-In partnership with the University of South Australia, this four council regional project will undertake co-housing design studies that will investigate and propose new, alternative housing options for older people to age in place, and align opportunities and proposed recommendations with local and state government requirements.
+In partnership with the University of South Australia, this four-council regional project undertook co-housing design studies to investigate and propose new, alternative housing options for older people to age in place, and align opportunities and proposed recommendations with local and state government requirements.